Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/3. New Generation (2013) - NodeJS, React, Express, Svelte/NodeJS/node esm/What is node ES6 ESM.md

 ### URL to module

-esm.sh is a modern CDN that allows you to importÂ [es6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)Â from a URL:
+esm.sh is a modern CDN that allows you to import [es6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) from a URL:

 ```
 import confetti from "https://esm.sh/canvas-confetti@1.6.0"